-A. Enforcement of the Documentary Proof-of-Citizenship Law With Respect to Motor-Voter Registrants

-- 50. Notwithstanding the federal statutes and proceedings described above, Kansas continues to require documentary proof of citizenship from most voter registration applicants, including motor-voter registrants.
-Upon information and belief, tens of thousands of Kansans have been prevented from registering to vote as a result. - 51.
-Within months of the effective date of the DPOC law, reports surfaced that well over 10,000 Kansas voter registration applications were being held in suspense meaning that their voter registration forms had been deemed incomplete due to purported failure to prove citizenship.
-Upon information and belief, approximately 87 percent of these individuals had tried to register to vote at driver's license facilities. - 52.
-Defendant Secretary Kobach was unconcerned about this state of affairs; when asked about the thousands of voters on the suspense list during the summer of 2013, Defendant Secretary Kobach stated in the media, "I don't think it's a major problem." - 53.
-According to media reports, Kansas election officials initially stated that many of the people on the suspense list filled out registration forms at a driver's license office but did not have the papers to prove their citizenship.
-This appears to be inaccurate, because a first-time driver's license applicant in Kansas is required to submit proof of legal presence in order to
+- A. Enforcement of the Documentary Proof-of-Citizenship Law With Respect to Motor-Voter Registrants - 42.
+Notwithstanding the federal statutes and proceedings described above, Kansas continues to require documentary proof of citizenship from most voter registration applicants, including motor-voter registrants.
+Upon information and belief, tens of thousands of Kansans have been prevented from registering to vote as a result. - 43.
+Within months of the effective date of the DPOC law, reports surfaced that well over 10,000 Kansas voter registration applications were being held in suspense meaning that their voter registration forms had been deemed incomplete due to purported failure to prove citizenship.11 Upon information and belief, approximately 87 percent of these individuals had tried to register to vote at driver's license facilities.12